Mohosin999/NextJS_13/README.md

 ### 1. Routes

-You can use '<Link></Link>' for routing.
-And also can use 'useRouter' from 'next/navigation' which is also awesome.
+You can use 'Link' from 'next/Link' for routing.
+And also can use 'useRouter' from 'next/navigation' which is so awesome.

 ### 1. Routes